lpmi-13/packer_ansible_inspec_terraform_digitalocean/readme.md

 ## Usage

 1. Clone this repo
-2. Add your AWS Account ID to terraform/terraform.tfvars
+2. Add your Digital Ocean API key to terraform/terraform.tfvars
 3. Validate Packer using : `packer validate -var-file=packer/variables.json packer/server.json`
+(packer evaluates the file paths in the server.json from where the `packer validate`  command is run, so that might be the cause of an error if you run it in the wrong place)
 4. Build the AMI with Packer using : `packer build -var-file=packer/variables.json packer/server.json`
+(be sure that the `API_TOKEN` environment variable has been exported first, or it will fail)
 5. Deploy the image with Terraform using:
 * `cd /terraform`
 * `terraform init`